 Adolescent and youth-friendly health services

-Among the more pronounced achievements in the areas of adolescent and youth-friendly health services, was to ensure continuity of the essential sexual and reproductive health services during the pandemic, static and mobile outreaches were conducted, reaching 28 588 young people across nine regions of the country.
+Among the more pronounced achievements in the areas of adolescent and youth-friendly health services, to ensure continuity of the essential sexual and reproductive health services during the pandemic, static and mobile outreaches were conducted, reaching 28 588 young people across nine regions of the country.
 Additionally, a total of 4 090 youth were reached through ‘The Condomise’ campaigns and 89 543 male condoms were also distributed during the campaigns.

 Namibia lacks data and information on unsafe abortions and unintended pregnancies.
 To address this data gap, the Ministry of Health and Social Services was supported to conduct a strategic assessment on unintended pregnancy, contraception, and abortion.
 The results of the assessment will be used to further advocate for and address identified gaps in unintended pregnancy, contraception and abortion.
 It will also inform the legal reform process of the Abortion and Sterilisation Act of 1975.